 The categories are based on 100s of employee definitions of love for their workplace, and how they make a conscious choice to produce more for their organizations as a result:

-1. People: This category includes statements designed to measure feelings employees have toward their coworkers and bosses, how they evaluate teamwork and collaboration at their workplace, and communication flows and feedback.
+1. Collaboration: This category includes statements designed to measure feelings employees have toward their coworkers and bosses, how they evaluate teamwork and collaboration at their workplace, and communication flows and feedback.

-2. Ethics: This category includes statements designed to measure if the employee feels that the company lives the values it espouses along with general perceived honesty, integrity, ethics and if other employees are reliable and held accountable for their actions.
+2. Ethical Alignment: This category includes statements designed to measure if the employee feels that the company lives the values it espouses along with general perceived honesty, integrity, ethics and if other employees are reliable and held accountable for their actions.

-3. Respect and Appreciation: This category includes statements designed to measure if the employee feels respected and appreciated at her workplace along with statements that measure perceived trust and if she feels listened to.
+3. Respect: This category includes statements designed to measure if the employee feels respected and appreciated at her workplace along with statements that measure perceived trust and if she feels listened to.

-4. Positive Future: This category includes statements designed to measure if the employee thinks of the workplace as a positive environment that fosters innovation and openness along with a generally positive attitude toward the future.
+4. Positivity: This category includes statements designed to measure if the employee thinks of the workplace as a positive environment that fosters innovation and openness along with a generally positive attitude toward the future.

 The resultant data shows that getting respect drives a most loved workplace, and this translates to better performance, team cohesiveness, and reduced turnover.
 While some companies focus on compensation, promises of friendship, benefits, and perks to “buy” employee loyalty, this study finds that a culture of respect for employees is the great equalizer.
 Respect is the new currency and one in which any business can supply in unlimited amounts if it so chooses.